Troubleshooting

 Inspect Node bootstrapping with OpenStack

 It's possible to get some output of the initialization process of a Node.
-These logs may contain valuable information on how far the initialization has progressed or surface potentially errors (e.g. DNS).
+These logs may contain valuable information on how far the initialization has progressed or surface potential errors (for example, DNS).

 To show the logs of a Node using the OpenStack CLI: